HR Business Partner

 About the Role

-SF Recruitment are seeking an experienced and motivated HR Business Partner to join the HR Management team of a growing business.
+SF Recruitment are seeking an experienced and motivated HR Business Partner to join the HR Management team of a growing business based in Coleshill.
 This role is key to aligning HR strategies with business needs, providing expert HR support, and ensuring best practices across all aspects of HR.
-You will be instrumental in managing employee relations, recruitment, performance management, reward, and HR administration across the Consumer Products division.
-You will be expected to travel across 2 sites (Coleshill and Corby)
+You will be instrumental in managing employee relations, recruitment, performance management, reward, and HR administration.
+This is an exciting opportunity for an experienced HR professional looking to make an impact in a dynamic and fast-paced environment.

 Salary: Up to £60,000